jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 You never know where your career might go.
 Something you learn today for fun, could be your golden ticket for a future opportunity.

-Several years ago, this would been my final word on what to learn, but [Large Language Models and Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html) are changing the landscape rapidly.
+Several years ago, this would have been my final word on what to learn, but [Large Language Models and Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html) are changing the landscape rapidly.
 Those who don't learn how to leverage LLMs and GenAI will be a severe disadvantage.
 Navigating LLMs, GenAI, and Agentic Coding will be the topic of my next post.
 (TBD)